TorstenS77/Riksmaten_UPF/README.md

 #Riksmaten_UPF

-This repository contains analytic scripts used to characterize the intake of Ultra-processed food in the Swedish national dietary surveys Riksmaten, stratified by adults (Vuxna), adolescents (Ungdom) and young children (Småbarn).
+This repository contains analytic scripts used to characterize the intake of Ultra-processed food in the Swedish national dietary surveys Riksmaten, stratified by adults ("vuxna"), adolescents ("ungdom") and young children ("småbarn").

 ##Repository structure